msg555/dustapi-docs/docs/_build/script.rst

   \ **void**\  *step*\ (\ **int**\  entities)

-    Called every frame (60fps) prior to all entities having their step function called.
+    Called every game frame (usually 60fps) prior to all entities having their step function called.
 The list of entities going to be stepped can be accessed with \ :ref:`entity_by_index<func-entity_by_index>`\ (i) for ``0 <= i < entities``.